 Being in complete control of your finances.

-Which takes time, especially if you’ve never felt in control of them before.
+This takes time, especially if you’ve never felt in control of them.

 But the effort of learning to be in control of your money is SO WORTHWHILE.